Nikitha1312/DBMS_project/Documentation/Architecture.md

 Frontend:
   - Login page:
         In this page the user can login into their account if they are existing customer or sign up if new customer.
   - Catalogue page:
         This page lists out all the available restaurants from which the user can choose.
 It also has options that can filter out restaurants based on preferences like veg, non-veg or city.
   - Menu pages for each restaurant:
         On choosing a particular restaurant to order from the user can choose the desired items from the menu.
-  - a local array to store the selected items from the menu and displaying the bill:
+  - A local array to store the selected items from the menu and displaying the bill:
         This array will store the selected items, acts like a cart and the bill is displayed towards the end.
-  - connecting these pages to various databases using db connectors
+  - Connecting these pages to various databases using db connectors

 Backend:

-  It is open for third party vendors to add additional features.
+  - It is open for third party vendors to add additional features.

 Database:
   - Login database: